rulai-hu/nodejs-frontend-exam/README.md

 Figma Wireframe: Please view this [link](https://www.figma.com/file/3ln9zkE3xcwryT1JCKeCT1/Frontend-exam-1?node-id=0%3A1)

 ## Specifications
-You do not have to create an api.
-Please implement your own data structure as a constant.
+1. Do not create an api.
+Implement your data structure as a constant.
+1. Please `console.log` your state when there is an update (eq. checkboxes)

 ## Bonus
-1. hooks
+1. Hooks
-1. eslint/prettier
+1. Tideness
 1. CSS library of your choice

 -------------------------------------------------------------------